hongtaowu67/container_imagine/README.md

 If you have any questions or find any bugs, please let me know: <hwu67@jhu.edu>

-Click the image to watch the video:
+The following image shows the pipline of our method.
+Click the image to watch the introductory video:
 [![introductory video](doc/thumbnail0.png)](https://youtu.be/n6dGRaLTv88)